-When the customer notifies London Hydro that the installation of an operational Ethernet connection has been completed, London Hydro will schedule the meter installation upgrade, unless an interval meter already exists.
-At the time of the meter upgrade, London Hydro's Metering Technician will verify that the Ethernet connection is operational.
-If the connection is tested to be operational the meter shall be installed and connected via the CAT5 cable, and proceed to confirm communications with London Hydro's central metering data collection system.
+When the customer notifies London Hydro that the installation of an operational Ethernet connection has been completed, London Hydro will schedule the meter installation upgrade.
+At the time of the meter upgrade, London Hydro's Metering Technician will verify that the Ethernet connection is operational and proceed to confirm communications with London Hydro's central metering data collection system.